 Suture removal usually occurs 7 days after the procedure.
 Some may require longer term medical care depending on individual situations.

 Next, BioCorRx® developed a multi-session CBT program identifying 35 key areas essential to early treatment in Substance Use Disorders.
 Delivered through comprehensive modules, these 35 key concepts include specific instructions which address often unidentified key components essential to behavioral change in Substance Use Disorders.
 Written by addiction experts with decades of combined experience, the program is specifically for use with those being treating with sustained released naltrexone.
 It is available via workbook or mobile application.
 Credentialed addiction professionals meet certain criteria before they are trained and certified in the BioCorRx® CBT Program.
 Participants generally complete the modules within 90 days of receiving the implant or other forms of naltrexone.

-Additionally, BioCorRx® has expanded the support structure to include 12 months of a peer-support system utilizing trained recovery specialists usually matched to the consumer based on age, gender, etc. Typically, soon after the CBT modules begin, the patient is ready to enter the Recovery Support Specialist (RSS) portion of the program.
-This support segment, when implemented, includes very convenient weekly or bi-monthly interaction via telephone and text through a mobile application for 6 months.
-In almost all cases, there is a period of overlap with counseling and RSS care occurring simultaneously.
+Additionally, BioCorRx® has expanded the support structure to include 6 months of a peer-support system utilizing trained recovery specialists usually matched to the consumer based on age, gender, etc. Typically, soon after the CBT modules begin, the patient is ready to enter the Recovery Support Specialist (RSS) portion of the program.
+This support segment, when implemented, includes very convenient interaction via telephone and text through a mobile application for 6 months.
+In almost all cases, there is a period of overlap with CBT and RSS care occurring simultaneously.

-This combined approach results in a comprehensive recovery program designed to pro-actively support the recovering individual’s journey for around 13 months (assuming completion of aftercare program).
+This combined approach results in a comprehensive recovery program designed to pro-actively support the recovering individual’s journey for around 6 months (assuming completion of aftercare program).
 The entire program, or portions of it, can be extended as needed based on individual solutions.